pingcap/docs/statistics.md

 <CustomContent platform="tidb">

-In versions before v5.1.0, the default value of this variable is `1`.
+In versions earlier than v5.1.0, the default value of this variable is `1`.
 In v5.3.0 and later versions, the default value of this variable is `2`, which serves as an experimental feature.
 If your cluster is upgraded from a version earlier than v5.3.0 to v5.3.0 or later, the default value of `tidb_analyze_version` does not change.

 </CustomContent>